DNVIC/archipelago-sm64hacks/README.md

 ## How to use this world:

-Video guide [here](https://youtu.be/ugKJhTIC1OE), text guide below, use whichever you prefer. (though it's pretty complicated, the video guide is more thorough)
-Video guide is a bit outdated but it's recommended if you are making your own JSON file, if you are using an existing one the text guide is more than sufficient
+This guide assumes you have a working archipelago install, if you do not, follow the first part of this guide: https://archipelago.gg/tutorial/Archipelago/setup_en

 Have a quick look through [this repo](https://github.com/DNVIC/sm64hack-archipelago-jsons) first, there's a good chance there's a json file for a hack you want to play in there, especially if it's a major and/or popular hack.
 If it's in there, the logic for the hack will be automatically downloaded when you generate your game (you do NOT need to download it), and therefore you can head straight to [generation](#Generation), though make sure to note down the name of the json file.

-### JSON Creation
+### JSON Creation (outdated, check the guide on the generator website)

 First, create a json file using [this website](http://dnvic.com/ArchipelagoGenerator/index.html), using a .jsml file.
 You can get a .jsml file for a hack by loading up a hack in PJ64/Mupen64/Retroarch, opening [stardisplay](https://github.com/aglab2/SM64StarDisplay), and finding the layout folder in the same folder the exe file is in.